Aperture: Aperture area

-The amount of light captured by a lens is proportional to the area of the aperture, equal to:
+The amount of light captured by an optical system is proportional to the area of the entrance pupil that is the object space-side image of the aperture of the system, equal to:

-Where the two equivalent forms are related via the f-number N = f / D, with focal length f and aperture diameter D.
+Where the two equivalent forms are related via the f-number N = f / D, with focal length f and entrance pupil diameter D.

 The focal length value is not required when comparing two lenses of the same focal length; a value of 1 can be used instead, and the other factors can be dropped as well, leaving area proportion to the reciprocal square of the f-number N.

 If two cameras of different format sizes and focal lengths have the same angle of view, and the same aperture area, they gather the same amount of light from the scene.
 In that case, the relative focal-plane illuminance, however, would depend only on the f-number N, so it is less in the camera with the larger format, longer focal length, and higher f-number.
 This assumes both lenses have identical transmissivity.